Open · 11am - 11pm·514 272 2929·929 St-Zotique Est, MTL·4 counter seatsFR · EN

 Yakitori, Karaage, Edamame: The Classics of the Izakaya

-The izakaya menu is built around small, shareable dishes designed to pair with drinks: skewered chicken grilled over charcoal, Japanese fried chicken with a rice-flour crust, salty edamame, pan-fried gyoza, and silky fried tofu.
+The izakaya menu is built around small, shareable dishes designed to pair with drinks: skewered chicken traditionally grilled over charcoal, Japanese fried chicken with a rice-flour crust, salty edamame, pan-fried gyoza, and silky fried tofu.
 Order a few at a time, share everything.

 May 23, 2026 · 5 min read